A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

 \subsection{Weak mixing angle}

 If the weak mixing angle is defined in terms of $W$ and $Z$ boson mass, the above results for $m_W^2$ and $m_Z^2$ imply a weak mixing angle

 where $f_Z$ in turn depends on $\sin^2\theta_W$ \eref{eq:fZ} and it is necessary to solve for consistency.
 It is worth noting that the corrections described above for the $W$ and $Z$ boson mass diagrams also apply to foreground fermion/weak boson interaction vertices.
-However, note that for the $Z$ boson, the magnitude of the corrections show some variation between different species, with (for example) the electrons attracting EM loop corrections which are not present for the neutrino.
-The value obtained for the weak mixing angle will consequently depend on the different weightings given to the various species which may be involved, and thus on the details of individual experiments to measure this parameter.
-For this reason, the present paper concentrates on particle mass rather than seeking to reproduce experimentally determined values of $\sin^2\theta_W$.
+For the $Z$ boson the magnitude of the corrections show some variation between interactions with different species, with (for example) the electrons attracting EM loop corrections which are not present for the neutrino.
+For foreground weak sector lepton/boson interactions these vertex corrections mirror those observed in the Standard Model, and the precision of the CASMIR reproduction of the weak boson mass ratio therefore implies a comparable precision of concordance with the all-order Standard Model weak interaction vertices.